Central sleep apnea

 How well a patient does depends on the medical condition causing central sleep apnea.

 The outlook is usually favorable for persons with idiopathic central sleep apnea.

 Complications may result from the underlying disease causing the central sleep apnea.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of sleep apnea.
-Central sleep apnea is usually diagnosed in patients who are already severely ill.
+Call your provider if you have symptoms of sleep apnea.
+Central sleep apnea is usually diagnosed in people who are already severely ill.